Take a look at the Lynx-12 shotgun in my in-depth review.

 The supplied 5-shot magazine worked very well and seated quick and easy.
 Target shooting with the Lynx-12 Shotgun sure is a blast.
 That was just a start to the thorough testing, though.
 Not bad for a shotgun literally plucked from the shipping box, examined, and then immediately fired.
 I decided at this point not to clean the Lynx-12 during my initial testing.
 It is an AK-47 variant, and it should live up to that hype, right?

 For the next range trip I packed another variety of shells to try.
 This time, heavier loads such as shotgun slugs and buckshot were the test munitions.
 All of the heavy loads functioned flawlessly, just like the lighter loads did.

 The shorter AK-47 style stock is great for smaller shooters or when heavy clothing or body armor is worn.
 As a 6 foot tall shooter, I found a recoil pad was useful for adding a bit of length to the shorter stock for summer testing.

 When I kept the front sight slightly raised, my point of aim for the Lynx-12 Shotgun was dead on for both shot and slugs.

-I tested the supplied 5-shot magazine, along with the SGM 12 round, AGP 10 round, Russian 5 round, and the iconic MD-20 Drum Magazine.
+I tested the supplied 5-shot magazine, along with the SGM 12 round, AGP 10 round, 5 rounder, and the iconic MD-20 Drum Magazine.
 They all fit, fed, and functioned with no problems, proving that sentiment true.

 So what are my final thoughts on the SDS Imports Lynx-12 Shotgun?
 Well, it is a hard use shotgun that will shrug off abuse without any problems (yes, it is technically a large AK-47 action).
 Try that kind of abuse on your fine blued and wooden stocked Browning shotgun without shedding a tear.